Wilde-Donald Guerrier

-Wilde-Donald Guerrier (born 31 March 1989) is a Haitian professional footballer who played as a left winger or left-back for Azerbaijan Premier League club Zira and the Haiti national team.
-He has played abroad in Poland, Turkey, Azerbaijan and Cyprus.
+Wilde-Donald Guerrier (born 31 March 1989) is a Haitian professional footballer who plays as a left winger or left-back for Polish club Hutnik Kraków.
+He has played abroad in Poland, Turkey, Azerbaijan, Cyprus, Lithuania and Germany.

 Club career

 Haiti

 Guerrier started his career in Haiti for Violette AC.
-After being relegated to the second division, Guerrier decided to leave the club for a first division team, which led him to América des Cayes.
+After being relegated to the second division, he decided to leave the club for a first division team, which led him to América des Cayes.

 Qarabağ

-On 6 July 2017, Guerrier signed a two-year contract with Qarabağ FK.
+On 6 July 2017, Guerrier signed a two-year contract with Azerbaijani club Qarabağ.

-Guerrier appeared in all of Qarabağ's six 2017–18 Champions League qualifiers, as they became the first team from Azerbaijan to reach the group stage of the competition.
+He appeared in all of Qarabağ's six 2017–18 Champions League qualifiers, as they became the first team from Azerbaijan to reach the group stage of the competition.

 On 16 July 2019, Guerrier left Qarabağ.

 Neftçi PFK

 On 5 September 2019, Guerrier signed a one-year contract with Neftçi PFK.
-On 1 June 2020, Neftçi announced that Guerrier had left the club after his contract expired.
+On 1 June 2020, Neftçi announced that he had left the club after his contract expired.

 Return to Qarabağ

 On 2 July 2020, Qarabağ announced the return of Guerrier from Neftçi.
-On 31 January 2021, Guerrier left Qarabağ by mutual consent.
+On 31 January 2021, he left Qarabağ by mutual consent.

 Later career

-In November 2021 Guerrier joined Wieczysta Kraków of the IV Liga, the Polish fifth tier, joining up with Franciszek Smuda, his former manager at Wisła Kraków.
+In November 2021, Guerrier joined Wieczysta Kraków of the IV liga, the Polish fifth tier, joining up with Franciszek Smuda, his former manager at Wisła Kraków.
 He signed a contract until the end of the season with the option for a further season.

-Olympiakos Nicosia

 In August 2022 he signed a one-year contract with Cypriot top-tier club Olympiakos Nicosia.

-Zira

 On 29 January 2023, Zira announced the signing of Guerrier to a six-month contract, with the option of an additional year, from Olympiakos Nicosia.
+On 14 June 2023, Zira announced his departure.

+Guerrier moved to German club FC Cosmos Koblenz, playing in the sixth-tier Rheinlandliga, in July 2024.

+On 11 September 2025, Guerrier moved back to Kraków to join II liga side Hutnik Kraków.

+International career

+Guerrier made his debut for the Haiti national team in 2010.
+He scored his first goal on 6 September 2011, the third of a 4–2 victory over Curaçao.